zxnga/Transformer-TSF/README.md

 This project implements time series forecasting using a Vanilla Transformer model, using HF's TimeSeriesTransformer.

+It contains inference helper classes to help managing the model in a production setting.
+It also enables the monitoring of the forecasting loss of the model to detect shifts in the underlying data distribution.

 ## Table of Contents

 - [Dataset Structure](#dataset-structure)